bernie-skipole/astroaltaz/docs/source/usage/functions.rst

 If these arguments are not given, the defaults will ensure no refraction calculation is done

-Pressure is in hPa (equivalent to mbar)
+Pressure is in hPa (equivalent to mbar), if zero, no refraction calculation is made

 Temperature is degrees centigrade